abr4xas/laravel-plans/README.md

 Laravel Plans is a package for SaaS apps that need management over plans, features, subscriptions, events for plans or limited, countable features.

 ### Laravel Cashier

 ---
 While Laravel Cashier does this job really well, there are some features that can be useful for SaaS apps:

 * **Countable, limited features** - If you plan to limit the amount of resources a subscriber can have and track the usage, this package does that for you.
-* **Recurrency built-in, customizable recurrency period** - While Stripe or limits you to subscribe your users daily, weekly, monthy or yearly, this package lets you define your own amount of days for any subscription or plan.
 * **Event-driven by nature** - you can listen for events.
 What if you can give 3 free days to the next subscription if your users pay their invoice in time?

 ### Installation

 ---

 Install the package: